Dates and Deadlines

 All prospective students must have completed the following courses prior to dental school matriculation:

-To be competitive, applicants are encouraged to take 3-4 upper level courses from the list of advanced science classes:
+To be competitive, applicants are encouraged to take 3-4 upper level courses from the list of advanced science classes (lab not required but encouraged where possible):

 All applicants are required to take the Dental Admission Test (DAT), sponsored by the American Dental Association.
 It is strongly suggested that applicants complete this test prior to the year they wish to enter school.
 DAT scores can only be accepted if it is taken 2 years prior to application.
 The DAT can be taken up to 3 times, but candidates must wait 90 days between exams.
 We provide DAT, GPA, and other information on current students to interested applicants.
 The UIC College of Dentistry does not accept the Canadian DAT.